Distinguishing the Teachings from the Teacher

 The Teachings Have Their Own Spirit

-The teachings, stories, songs, and language have a spirit and medicine in and of themselves.
-When we have the privilege of being witness to a “magical” occurrence by way of our ceremonies it is common to be in left in a type of amazement.
-This amazement along with indoctrinated thinking mentioned above can incline us to mistake the person for the medicine when in fact it is really “the Great Mystery” working through someone.
-Even the teacher or “medicine person” in their perceived state of “advanced knowledge” can lose their humility and forget that they are just the vehicle through which Creator’s gifts flow.
-Teachers may fall out of grace and become unhealthy retainers for the teachings and medicine.
-This is when student-teacher “breakups” often happen and unfortunately also results in brothers & sister becoming disenchanted with their Ndgns healing & education and “fall off the road.”
-Again, please be reminded that the medicine and spirits of the teachings are your inheritance, that connection is always available to you.
+Even the teacher or “medicine person” in their perceived state of “advanced knowledge” can lose their humility and forget that they are just the vehicle through which the Creator’s gifts flow.
+Teachers can and do fall out of grace and become unhealthy retainers of the teachings and medicine.
+This is when student-teacher “breakups” often happen and, unfortunately, result in brothers & sisters becoming disenchanted with their Ndgns lifeways or “falling off the road” if you will.
+Again, please remember that medicine and teachings are your inheritance, and that connection is always available to you.

 Tlazocamatic.